mojomast/scoreboardussy/README-0.5beta.md

 - Add user guide for referees (how to link and run a match)

 ## Known Limitations (in this beta)
-- MatchStateManager now honors provided matchId from QR during /plan; existing matches remain in-memory only
+- MatchStateManager honors QR-provided matchId; matches remain in-memory only (no persistence yet)
 - Timer precision depends on Node event loop; adequate for 100ms UI updates, but not hard real-time
 - No per-room auth enforcement beyond token-based join; consider roles/scopes if needed

 ## Changelog

+### 0.5.2-beta
+- Interop alignment: Mon-Pacing now posts to /match and /timer; server endpoints implemented and documented
+- Usage docs updated (Display overlay + Control toggle)
+- Keep legacy /event for compatibility with older client payloads

 ### 0.5.1-beta
 - Scripts: start-server.ps1 and start-client.ps1 for LAN hosting; server sets PUBLIC_URL/ORIGIN; client passes --host/--port.